itsultracheese/MS-DSA-NET/README.md

 # **Model**

 Figure 1 shows the flowchart of the proposed MS-DSA-NET.
 It employs the Encoder-Decoder architecture with four parallel DSA transformer pathways connect them.
 DSA is designed to overcome the limitation of transformer self-attention module, e.g., heavy computation complexity.

-We provide the trained models for FCD lesion segmentation using T1+FLAIR images, which can be downloaded from BaiduYun(verification code: xxx).
+We provide the trained models for FCD lesion segmentation using preprocessed T1+FLAIR images of UHB dataset [^1], which can be downloaded from BaiduYun(verification code: xxx).

 ![model architecture](https://github.com/zhangxd0530/MS-DSA-NET/blob/main/model.png "model architecture")